lipenco/rgsoc-blog/source/posts/2013-07-24-more-is-new-less.md

 But taking into account that my scrip genereates 8 defferents layouts I saved a lot of space, memory and boost the redability.

 ### Today I Learned:
-* That functions' names matter.
-* More (functions) is new less.
-* How functions speaks to each other.
+* The essence of refactoring.
+* I am not young enough to know everthing.

 _To sum up_:
 "When you sit down and solve the problem, the solution is merely just a first draft" - S. Stefanov, Java Script Patterns.